 Have you got bad credit?
 No worries!
 You could still get the cash refi loan with a credit score below 620.

-The Pros of Using Cash-out Refi to Finance Home Remodeling projects
+Pros of Using Cash-out Refinance for Home Improvement Loan

 - You can get the loan at lower interest rates and better terms.